Introducing shrinkage in heavy-tailed state space models to predict equity excess returns: Econometric framework

 Furthermore, we assume that the shocks to the latent states follow a heavy tailed error distribution.
 Similarly to \autoref{eq: tinnovmeas} and \autoref{eq: tinnovmeas_GAUSS}, the state innovations follow a t-distribution with $\kappa_j$ degrees of freedom,

-where each element of $\bm{\xi}_j = (\xi_{j1},\dots,\xi_{jT})$ follows a $\mathcal{G}^{-1}(\kappa_j/2, \kappa_j/2)$ distribution.
+where the elements of $\bm{\xi}_j = (\xi_{j1},\dots,\xi_{jT})$ follow independent $\mathcal{G}^{-1}(\kappa_j/2, \kappa_j/2)$ distributions.
 In contrast to \autoref{eq: tinnovmeas}, we assume that the shocks to the states are homoscedastic.
-Notice that \autoref{eq: shocks_states} effectively implies that we occasionally expect large swings in the underlying regression coefficients, even if $v_j$ is close to zero.
+Notice that \autoref{eq: shocks_states} effectively implies that we occasionally expect larger breaks in the underlying regression coefficients, even if $v_j$ is close to zero.
 This appears to be of particular importance when shrinkage priors are placed on $v_j$.